 The quorum shall be three Governors, of which one must be the Principal or a delegated deputy.

 The committee shall meet a minimum of once per term.

-The minutes shall be taken by Janet Hodgetts or an appropriate alternative.
+The minutes shall be taken by a designated clerk.

 Review of Terms of Reference:

 The Terms of Reference shall be reviewed annually by the full Governing Body.

 (i) Seek assurance from the college management that the full Governing Body (FGB) has all necessary curriculum related policies to meet statutory and local requirements.